hartwigmedical/hmftools/isofox/README.md

 #### A. Expected rates per category

 For each transcript in a group of overlapping genes, Isofox measures the expected proportion of fragments that have been randomly sampled from that transcript with lengths matching the length distribution of the sample that match a specific subset of transcripts (termed a 'category' in Isofox, but generally referred to as an equivalence class in other tools such as Salmon).
-For any gene, that contains at least 1 transcript with more than 1 exon an 'UNSPLICED' transcript of that gene is also considered as a independent transcript that could be expressed.
+For any gene, that contains at least 1 transcript with more than 1 exon an 'UNSPLICED' transcript of that gene is also considered as an independent transcript that could be expressed.

 The proportion is calculated by determining which category or set of transcripts that fragments of length {50,75,100,125,150,200,250,300,400,550} bases starting at each possible base in the transcript in question could be a part of.
 This is then weighted by the empirically observed fragment length distribution.